 How much do the general strategies used by most psychologists apply to athletes and coaches who are trying to improve the mental aspects of their performance or coaching abilities?

-How ‘transferable’ are various mental skills from one performance area to another and even from one specific sport to a different sport?
+How ‘transferable’ are various mental skills from one performance area to another?
+Or even from one specific sport to a different sport?

-When trying to answer the first question about what percentage of generic strategies used by psychologists who don’t specialise in sport apply in performance situations, one needs to be a little careful not to imply that all psychologists are, or would want to be, the same.
-But there are some well established therapeutic models which are likely to be more prevalent in clinical and counselling psychology (for example).
+When trying to answer the first question we need to be a little careful not to imply that all psychologists use the same models.
+But there are some well established models which are likely to be more prevalent than others.
+That is for sure.

 So, how easily do these methods apply to sport and performance?
 The simple answer, in my opinion, is ‘about half’.